fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

    generate either 0 or 1.
 #.
 Check the expected type and value of the CompareConstant node to make sure it will compare an int
    to either 0 or 1 - your choice.
+#.
+Don't forget to connect the output of RandomInt with CompareConstant

 .. image:: _static/second_tree_1.png
   :alt: Added random element